 We are in the initial study period for potential new developments, including a potential site in Nashville, Tennessee.
 We may also use joint venture arrangement to develop other potential sites.
-While temporarily deferred during the pandemic crisis, we have recently restarted our marketing efforts for the planned Nashville development, and as restrictions are lifted potential tenants are making site visits.
 However, there can be no assurance that these potential future projects will ultimately be developed.